-Thank you for reviewing my credentials and for considering me for this position.
 Your company’s focus on sustainability is particularly exciting to me.
-I’d enjoy talking with you more about how I can contribute as a member of your team.
+I’d enjoy talking with you more about my fit for this position as well as for your company.
 You can reach me at 555-555-5555 to schedule an interview.

 Of course, this letter could be written with brevity and focus in a variety of ways.
 How would you further improve this cover letter?